All Episodes

 And what can they do with that?

-We don't have any place, any time inspections.
+We don't have any place, anytime inspections.

 We get 24 days' notice so they can clean up their mess and cover their tracks.

-On top of that, we gave them permission to build missile defense in case either we or allies, Israel need to take out their nuclear facilities.
+On top of that, we gave them permission to build missile defense in case either we or allies, Israel, need to take out their nuclear facilities.

-Up we got a problem because now it's part of this deal, they get to build missile defense with Vladimir Putin, Mr. Russian reset himself.
+They get to build missile defense with Vladimir Putin, Mr. Russian reset himself.

 It's unbelievable to me.

-The same Barack Obama after the Arab Spring.
+Isn't this the same Hillary Clinton, the same Barack Obama after the Arab Spring?

-Remember the rise of Mohammed Morsi.
+Remember the rise of Mohamed Morsi?

 Nobody was more outspoken about him than I was.